-Whether you’ve found product-market fit or not, your business will be confronted daily with:
+Whether you’re pre or post-product-market fit, your business will be confronted with:

 - Visitors coming to your site and leaving;